HomePainting TipsPaint Your Refrigerator Like a Pro in 5 Easy Steps

 Sanding the refrigerator before painting helps the paint adhere better.
 However, if you’re using a primer before painting, sanding is not necessary.

-How do You Paint a Refrigerator?
+How to Paint a Refrigerator

 By following these steps during the refrigerator painting process, you can achieve excellent results.
 The painting process is designed for all-purpose acrylic paint.